Akuli/python-tutorial/handy-stuff-strings.md

 >>>
 ```

+We got the last character.

 But why didn't that start at zero? `our_string[-1]` is the last
 character, but `our_string[1]` is not the first character!

 That's because 0 and -0 are equal, so indexing with -0 would do the same
 thing as indexing with 0.

-So indexing with negative values works like this:
+Indexing with negative values works like this:

 ![Indexing with negative values](images/indexing2.png)